Introducing solid fuels

 Finally before burning solid fuels should be kept dry, by keeping them indoors or under a secure cover.
 Wet fuels burn at inefficiently and can create smoke emissions.

 There are many sources of discarded wood, for example, fallen branches, carpentry off-cuts, damaged fence panels, old furniture and wood from skips.
-Saving this wood from going to landfill can be resourceful and save methane release to atmosphere.
-However, not all wood is suitable for burning and you should take great care before using it.
+Not all wood is suitable for burning and you should take great care before using it.
 Common issues can be:

 Wood needs to be left to dry (seasoned) before it can be burnt.
 Burning wet or freshly felled wood can produce large amounts of smoke